Smallville season 3: Production

-Going into season three, the Smallville crew wanted to establish two main themes, which were the consequences of Clark running from his destiny, and Lex taking steps toward "the dark side".
+Going into season three, the Smallville crew wanted to establish two main themes, which were the consequences of Clark Kent running from his destiny, and Lex Luthor taking steps toward "the dark side".
 One of the consequences the creative team attempted to show for Clark was his distancing himself from his friends.
-Season three was also about showing just how evil Lionel is, which is illustrated by how he attempts to destroy Chloe's life and make Lex believe that he is going insane.
+Season three was also about showing just how evil Lionel Luthor was, which is illustrated by how he attempts to destroy Chloe Sullivan's life and make Lex believe that he is going insane.
 In order to get better performances from the actors in each individual episode, the crew would often limit the detail an actor knew about their character.
 Meeting just at the beginning of the year to discuss the plans for the actor's respective roles, usually the actors would only find out precisely what their characters were going to do when the scripts arrived.
 Other times, an actor might be given a specific piece of character development and told to keep it a secret from the rest of the cast.

 Writing

-Series developers Al Gough and Miles Millar wanted to set up Lex's "mental illness" early in the season, as it would be something that Lionel would take advantage of in later episodes of season three.
+Developers and showrunners Alfred Gough and Miles Millar wanted to set up Lex's "mental illness" early in the season, as it would be something that Lionel would take advantage of in later episodes of season three.
 In order to accomplish what they wanted, Gough and Millar introduced Lex's imaginary friend "Louis", who appeared on the deserted island with Lex following his plane crash in the season two finale.
-They had Rosenbaum pull what they referred to as the "Fight Club gag", where he believes that he is fighting Louis, but in reality he has been fighting himself the entire time.
-This would culminate in the episode "Shattered", where, as Mark Verheiden explains, the episode was set up like something out of the film Gaslight, where the audience believes that Lex is being driven insane.
+They had Michael Rosenbaum pull what they referred to as the "Fight Club gag", where he believes that he is fighting Louis, but in reality he has been fighting himself the entire time.
+This would culminate in the episode "Shattered", where, as writer/executive producer Mark Verheiden explains, the episode was set up like something out of the film Gaslight (1944), where the audience believes that Lex is being driven insane.